A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 \section{Postprocessing and results}

 We present and discuss the results of the PR-DNSs performed using the method described in \S\ref{sec:method}.
-Since the volume fraction is fixed, each density ratio corresponds to a unique mass fraction through \eqref{eq:mass_fraction_def}.
-For clarity, the laden cases are therefore identified by their mass fraction $M_p$.
+Since the volume fraction is fixed, each density ratio $\Psi_p$ corresponds to a unique mass fraction $M_p$ through \eqref{eq:mass_fraction_def}.
+For clarity, the laden cases are therefore identified by $M_p$.
+In the present setup, the Stokes number (i.e.\ the ratio of the particle response time to a characteristic flow time scale) covaries with $M_p$ and $\Psi_p$, so that their individual effects cannot be disentangled.
+As shown in \S\ref{sec:particle_motion}, an accurate evaluation of the particle response time (and hence of the Stokes number) requires nonlinear corrections, implying that the Stokes number is not a single well-defined quantity but rather a distributed variable \citep{Balachandar_Eaton_2010}, with PDFs that broaden as the mass loading increases.
+For these reasons, we present the results as a function of $M_p$, which is unique for each case.